eagle840/katacoda-labs/calico/step1.md

 And lets see what control plane pods are runnning:
 `k get pods --all-namespaces`{{execute}}
-Your'll notice that the dns pods are waiting for a network to come up and there are no networking pods running (in this case calico)
+Wait a minute or two, you should see all 8 pods up and running.